xaoccc/JavaScript/README.md

 - Note that filtering objects cannot be done using Object.keys(obj) or Object.values(obj), because the result would be an array unfit for the method Object.fromEntries()
 #### Example:
     let filteredObj = Object.fromEntries(Object.entries(obj).filter(([key, value]) => value % 2 !== 0));

+### DOM
+1. NodeList and HTMLCollection:
+#### NodeList
+- Definition: NodeList is a collection of nodes (elements, text nodes, etc.) returned by methods like querySelectorAll and childNodes.
+- Mutability: NodeList is generally static, meaning it does not automatically update if the DOM changes after it is created.
+- Methods: It supports methods like forEach and indexing to access its elements.
+- Common Methods: forEach, item(index), length, and array indexing (nodeList[index]).
+- Examples: Returned by querySelectorAll, childNodes, parentNode.childNodes, etc.
+#### HTMLCollection
+- Definition: HTMLCollection is a collection of HTML elements returned by methods like getElementsByTagName and getElementsByClassName.
+- Mutability: HTMLCollection is live, meaning it updates automatically when the DOM changes.
+- Methods: It supports similar methods to NodeList, but also automatically updates to reflect changes in the DOM.
+- Common Methods: item(index), length, and array indexing (htmlCollection[index]).
+- Examples: Returned by getElementsByTagName, getElementsByClassName, children, etc.
+- You can use array methods like forEach, map, filter, etc., with an HTMLCollection as well as with an array.
+Although HTMLCollection is not technically an array, it behaves similarly in many respects due to its array-like nature.